 Many people take this hike and it takes about a month to complete the 500 miles to the city of Santiago, near the Atlantic Coast of Spain.
 Some take it as a religious trek, stopping at all the churches and shrines to pray.
 Others take it to see if they can endure the miles of trekking with no other supplies.
 For many, it is a trip of a lifetime.

 I visited Brazil a handful of times while working at Motorola.
 I'd love to return again someday and see all the beauty of the country aside from the few places I managed to see during work trips.

 This is not a world-famous site, so much as a very interesting bit of nature.
 I love thunderstorms and lightning.
 Due to the unique geographic conditions where the river empties into the large Lake Maracaibo, lightning storms occur more than 250 days per year.
 Most days, there are hundreds of lightning strikes in the evenings around this area.
 It's so noticeable that ships traveling into Lake Maracaibo from the Atlantic Ocean use the lightning as a navigational aid.

 I visited BA for work in 2010 and found it to be a warm and wonderful place.
 I'd love to visit again and take some time to see the countryside where the food is grown and the wine is made.

-I worked with a wonderful woman from Turkey many years ago.
-We shared an office and she was my manager.
-She taught me a lot about writing software.
+I worked with a woman from Turkey many years ago.
+She taught me a lot about writing software and told me stories of her time in Turkey.
 I always have wanted to go to the country she described.
 In addition to the Great City itself, there are the caves of Cappadocia and the Dardanelles.